Malta hosts fresh round of Ukraine-backed peace talks

 The Malta talks are also looking at nuclear security, notably the need to ensure the safety of the Zaporizhzhia nuclear power plant, and how to protect Ukraine's energy infrastructure as winter approaches.

-The issue of food security was also on the agenda, as Russia blocks grain exports from Ukraine; and humanitarian issues, including the release of prisoners and the return of Ukrainian children to taken to Russia.
+The issue of food security was also on the agenda, as Russia blocks grain exports from Ukraine, as well as humanitarian issues, including the release of prisoners and the return of Ukrainian children taken to Russia.

-"Russia will have to give in to the international community.
-It will have to accept our common conditions," Yermak said.
+In his evening address Saturday, Zelensky insisted Kyiv's peace plan was gaining traction around the world.

+"The world majority is gradually uniting around a common and just vision, which is reflected in the Peace Formula," he said.

 Both Russia and Ukraine are preparing for a gruelling winter ahead, with Ukraine warning of renewed strikes on its energy infrastructure and Russia pushing back against Kyiv's counteroffensive.